Glossary of Sheep Terms

 Anemia - a lower than normal number of red blood cells.

-Annual plant - a plant that usually germinates, flowers and dies
+Annual (plant) - a plant that usually germinates, flowers and dies in one year.

-Anthelmintic - medicine which kills certain types of intestinal
+Anthelmintic - a medicine which kills certain types of intestinal worms.

-Antibiotic - drug that kills bacteria and other germs.
+Antibiotic - a drug that kills bacteria and other germs.

 Anti-toxin - an antibody that can neutralize a specific toxin.